Low-Cost Business Model

 Low Cost Business Model Canvas

-In short words, the low cost business model is based on a strategy by which the business offers low prices in order to instigate demand thus, gaining market share.
-This business model can be adopted by virtually any company, but it is usually indicated in cases when there is no (or little) competitive advantage or when it is easier to achieve scale with production volumes, so they apply the strategy of cost advantage.
+In short, the low-cost business model is based on a strategy by which the business offers low prices in order to instigate demand, thus gaining market share.
+This business model can be adopted by virtually any company, but it is usually indicated in cases when there is no (or little) competitive advantage or when it is easier to achieve scale with production volumes, so they apply the cost leader strategy.

 Low Cost Business Model Canvas